lingyi-owl/jena_workshop/_episodes/51_exploring_data.md

 - "Filtering ASVs to exclude low-abundance features."
 keypoints:
 - "Plot relative abundance plots to get a feeling with the data."
-- 'Picking thresholds for filtering can be tricky.
+- "Picking thresholds for filtering can be tricky.
 Play with the thresholds to filter data based on your questions and your data."
 ---

 >## Prerequisites: